jonatanpucp/jonatanpucp/README.md

 # Jonatan Amaya

 ## Description
-I'm an economist working as a research assistant in projects related to Political Economy and Industrial Organization
+I'm an economist working as a research assistant in projects related to Industrial Organization and Political Economy.

 ### Skills